BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 **Neutral:**

-* Again, the user bears responsibility for what happens when information is transferred out of Seed Tool: they must decide which wallets (or architectural designs) will optimize privacy.
+* Again, the user bears responsibility for what happens when information is transferred out of Seed Tool: they must decide which transaction coordinators (or architectural designs) will optimize privacy.

 ### Resilience against SPOC